Muharram: Lessons to Learn from Hijra

 Relief from Places you Never Expected

-Though the Prophet (peace be on him) had travelled to Taif, expecting its people be more receptive, he was pelted with stones til he was bleeding and injured, but never gave up.
+Though the Prophet (peace be on him) had travelled to Taif after the siege was lifted, expecting its people be more receptive, he was pelted with stones til he was bleeding and injured, but never gave up.
 He mentioned that it never crossed his mind that Yathrib, would be the place that gave him refuge.
 But it was destined by Allah Almighty.
 He gives relief from places that you never expected.
 And as the six people from Yathrib provided the opening to the Prophet (peace be on him) and the cradle which Islam was nurtured, we see how tiny Ripples can eventually create waves.

 Do Your Bit